sandyh90/rockstream-streaming-relay/README.md

 - Premiere Video [Beta]

 ## Server Requirement
-- PHP 8.0.2 **Required** (Included PHP 8)
+- PHP 8.1.4 **Required PHP 8** (Included PHP 8)
 - Nginx 1.21.7 (Included Nginx)
 - FFMpeg 5.0(Included FFMpeg)
 - SQLite (Embedded Database)
 - High-Speed Internet Min.
-10 Mbps with upload speed Min.
+10 Mbps and upload speed Min.
 5 Mbps or High.
 - Processor Min.
-Dual Core with speed clock 2.40 GHz or High (Except: Premiere Video Transcoding).
+Dual Core with speed clock 2.40 GHz or High (Except For Premiere Video Transcoding).
 - Storage free space capacity Min.
-4 GB.
+1-4 GB or more (Due to live session start the HLS footage will capture temporary for the preview player).
-- (Optional: For Premiere Video Transcoding) Use external / dedicated graphics card.
+- (Optional: For Premiere Video Transcoding) Use external / dedicated graphics card for best performance.

 ## Limitation
 - Due Nginx service built for the Windows version and some features may not work like in the Linux version.